 Be smart and be safe.
 The knowledge of basic Bright Angel Trail hiking tips and etiquette comes in handy as you tackle the trail.
 Whether you go up the trail on the last day of an Upper Canyon raft adventure or down the trail on the first day of a Lower Canyon raft adventure, the Bright Angel Trail is mandatory.
 The Bright Angel Trail is one of the most breathtaking hiking trails in the world and traveled by thousands each year.
 This said, it also covers challenging terrain and often affected by extreme weather conditions.
 Befor e you commit to this hike, carefully consider your own abilities as well as anyone you are traveling with.

 Once you commit, here are simple Bright Angel Trail hiking tips to assist you along the way.
 SHARE THIS INFORMATION with others in your group to help ensure that everyone is informed to make healthy choices and smart decisions.
-We also offer basic Bright Angel Trail Hiking Etiquette in a separate post.
+We also offer basic Bright Angel Trail Hiking Etiquette and Choosing Hiking Socks in separate posts.
 Our Bright Angel etiquette offers additional advice for being a polite and informed steward of the trail.

 Bright Angel Trail Hiking Tips for the Day of the Hike

 Your body spends an enormous amount of energy (food calories) keeping you cool in the heat.
 Eating is your most important defense against exhaustion and water intoxication.
 Eat small amounts every 1/2 hour.
 We provide snacks for the hike.
 It is important that you eat even if you don’t feel hungry.
 Eating helps balance the nutrients in your body.